-For pupils eligible for funding through a Statement/EHCP, this is also tracked and monitored through SLT and reviewed annually through the review process within the school and then the SEN case panel (South Gloucestershire).
-The panel will then identify if the statement/EHC will require any adjustment.
+For pupils eligible for funding through a Statement/EHCP, this is also tracked and monitored through SLT and reviewed annually through the review process within the school and then the SEN Case Panel (South Gloucestershire).
+The Panel will then identify if the statement/EHC will require any adjustment.

-There are clear guidelines for the statement/EHCP review process.
+There are clear guidelines for the statement/EHCP review process provided by South Gloucestershire.